Singam II: Release

-The release date was confirmed to be 5 July 2013.
-Singam II released in about 1500 screens worldwide, one of the largest releases for a Tamil film.
-The film released in a record 151 screens in Kerala and 63 screens in USA.
+Singam II was released worldwide on 5 July 2013.
+It was released in about 1500 screens worldwide, one of the largest releases for a Tamil film.
+The film released in a record 151 screens in Kerala.

 Reception

 Critical response

 S. Saraswathi of Rediff gave 3/5 stars and wrote "The Hari-Suriya combination seemed to have worked its magic once again.
 The screen presence and charisma of Suriya coupled with brilliance of Hari’s screenplay and direction makes Singam 2 a joyful experience."
 Deccan Chronicle wrote "Even if you are not a Suriya fan, Singam 2 is worth a watch.
 The film roars rather well."
 Zee News wrote "‘Singam 2’ is definitely bigger, but it never gets better in the process of entertaining its viewers.
-It has a storyline that could keep you hooked but what doesn`t work in the favour of the film is the presence of too many characters and a weak screenplay."
+It has a storyline that could keep you hooked but what doesn't work in the favour of the film is the presence of too many characters and a weak screenplay."
 The Times of India gave 3.5/5 stars and wrote "If Singam was mass masala, then Singam-2 is doubly so.
 Hari is clear about what entertainment he wants to dole out to his audiences and goes about delivering it unapologetically."
 Baradwaj Rangan of The Hindu wrote "Hari keeps his scenes extremely short, and if this prevents us from forming any sort of lingering attachment with the characters, at least we aren't allowed to dwell on anything long enough to get bored."
 News18 gave 2/5 stars and wrote "'Singam 2' is definitely bigger, but it never gets better in the process of entertaining its viewers."

 Other versions

-The Telugu dubbed version simply titled Singam, also known as Yamudu II was also released along with the original version on 5 July 2013.
+The Telugu dubbed version simply titled Singam, also known as Yamudu II, was also released along with the original version on 5 July 2013.
 The film's Telugu version was distributed by K. E. Gnanavel Raja's Studio Green.
 A Hindi dubbed version entitled Main Hoon Surya: Singham II was released later on 2 August.